 Lastly, if you’re a bit of an aesthete, you might also want to choose your machine based on its appearance.
 They come in all shapes and sizes, but if you’re working with limited counter space, you may want to stick to the smallest ones.
 As for the design of the machines, I’ve yet to find a completely unattractive model, so I’m sure that you’ll be able to find one that appeals to you in my reviews.

-List of the Best Quiet Nespresso Machines
+Best Quiet Nespresso Machines on the Market

 As I’ve already mentioned, it appears that the size of the machine often plays a part in the amount of noise it can produce.
 With that in mind, I’ve decided to present the following 5 machines in an order going from the biggest to the smallest one.
 That way, you’ll find the quietest Nespresso machines at the bottom of the list.
 So let’s dive in.